Do photochromic glasses make good computer glasses?

 Are photochromic lenses good as computer glasses?

-Photochromic lenses, which are transparent when worn indoors but darken when exposed to sunlight, also help reduce digital eye strain often caused from staring at a computer all day.
+Photochromic lenses, which are transparent when worn indoors but darken when exposed to sunlight, have the added benefit of filtering blue light.

 What are photochromic lenses made of?